aabdurrouf/aabdurrouf.github.io/content/mini_cv.md

 ## Public Outreach Talk

 + 100-hour Astronomy as part of the IAU Global Outreach Project organized by the National Research and Innovation Agency of Indonesia (BRIN).
 Talk title: *The science missions of the Hubble and James Webb Space Telescopes*.
 [Recording](https://youtu.be/pk20TgxSSn4)
 + Virtual public lecture at the Physics Department, Brawijaya University, Indonesia.
-Talk title: *Astrostatistics and Big data for understanding the evolution of the universe*.
+Talk title: *Astrostatistics and Big Data for Understanding the universe's evolution*.
 [Recording](https://www.youtube.com/watch?v=UlsinoWFCaU)

 ---